richard512/http2pdf-phantomjs/README.md

-# phantomjs http2pdf: html to pdf web server
+# http2pdf phantomjs: html to pdf web server
 a phantomjs web server which converts websites into pdf documents

 example usage: